-The Project is located in the City of Fredericksburg, Virginia and involves improvements to the safety and operations at the I-95 and Route 3 interchange.
+The Project is located in the City of Fredericksburg, Virginia and involves improvements to the safety and operations at the I-95 and Route 3 interchange with an option to design and construct a noise barrier wall, including the associated improvements as required to support the construction of the wall, as shown on the RFP Conceptual Plans, from Cowan Boulevard to Fall Hill Avenue.
 The southbound I-95 to westbound Route 3 exit ramp will be modified to provide a three lane approach to a two-phase signalized intersection at Route 3 (for westbound traffic) and a single free-flow lane to Carl D. Silver parkway.
-The eastbound Route 3 to northbound I-95 on-ramp will be replaced with a triple left turn from eastbound Route 3 onto the existing westbound Route 3 to northbound I-95 on-ramp.
-The triple left turn will be signalized stopping westbound Route 3 traffic, but not eastbound Route 3 through traffic.
+The eastbound Route 3 to northbound I-95 on-ramp will be replaced with a triple left turn from eastbound Route 3 onto the existing westbound Route 3 traffic, but not eastbound Route 3 through traffic.
 This improvement removes the northbound I-95 weave and the eastbound Route 3 weave.
 The realignment of the I-95 North to the Route 3 East ramp to improves ramp performance and safety by increasing the length of the merge area.
 The total project length is approximately 1.34 miles.

-The Project includes, among other things the Design and Construction of (a) modification and realignment of the I-95 and Route 3 Interchange on-ramps and off-ramps, (b) pavement demolition and obscuring roadway (c) right of way acquisition, (d) drainage, (e) signals, (f) CCTV camera installation (g) signing and pavement marking, (h) stormwater management, (i) Transportation Management Plan, (j) erosion and sediment control, and (k) utility relocations within the Project limits.
+The Project includes, among other things, the Design and Construction of (a) modification and realignment of the I-95 and Route 3 Interchange on-ramps and off-ramps, (b) pavement demolition and obscuring roadway (c) right of way acquisition, (d) drainage, (e) signals, (f) CCTV camera installation (g) signing and pavement marking, (h) stormwater management, (i) Transportation Management Plan, (j) erosion and sediment control, and (k) utility relocations within the Project limits.
 Refer to Part 2 of the RFP (Technical Requirements) for the scope of work, technical information and requirements.